emmylia18/finalproject_phylobio/README.md

 Hessel AL, Nishikawa KC (2017).
 The Hip-twist Jump: A Unique Mechanism for Jumping in Lungless Salamanders.
 J Herpetol 51(4): 461-467.

-Howell, AB (1935).
+Howell AB (1935).
 Morphogenesis of the Shoulder Architecture: Part III: Amphibia.
 Q Rev Biol 10(4):397-431.

 Jetz W, Pyron RA (2018).
 The interplay of past diversification and evolutionary isolation with present imperilment across the amphibian tree of life.
 Nat.
 Ecol.
 Evol 2:850-858.